Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Food Colorings in Dog Food?
 Are They Safe?

-According to the FDA, approved colors are safe in human and pet foods when used as directed.
-Some food colorings have been shown to be hazardous in large quantities, but these don’t include the FDA-approved colors and they must be used in much higher quantities.
+According to the FDA, approved colors are safe when used as directed in human and pet foods.
+Some food colorings are hazardous in large quantities but don’t include FDA-approved colors and must be used in much higher quantities.

 The Association of American Feed Control Officials (AAFCO) allows color additives in pet food as defined in the Federal Food, Drug, and Cosmetic Act: